 - Sell the stock at long-term capital gains rates

 The put effectively eliminates downside risk during the waiting period.
-Section 1233 prevents this by suspending the holding period while the put provides protection.
+The short-sale holding-period rules prevent this by suspending the holding period while the put provides protection.

 Think of it this way: The tax code does not let you have it both ways.
 If you buy downside protection (a put), you have not truly "risked" your capital, so the clock for long-term treatment stops running until that protection goes away.